-The precinct comprises the Urban Residential land use element together with a small portion of the Open Space element, and is located towards the central part of the DCP area.
-It is broadly bounded by the North-South Arterial Road to the south, the Central Open Space Precinct (Precinct Plan No. 003) to the west, the future major road extension of Discovery Drive to the east, and future urban residential development to the north.
+The precinct comprises the Urban Residential land use element together with a minor portion of the Open Space element, and is located towards the central part of the DCP area.
+It is broadly bounded by the Central East Residential Precinct (Plan No. 005) to the south, the Central Open Space Precinct (Precinct Plan No. 003) to the west, and future urban residential development to the north and east.
 The location of the precinct within the Structure Plan is shown on Figure 2.